GreatAttractor/imppg/README.md

 ----------------------------------------
 ### 7.1.
 High-contrast features stabilization (phase correlation)

 A general-purpose method.
 Attempts to keep the high-contrast features (e.g. sunspots, filaments, prominences, craters) stationary.
-In some cases it may be undesirable, e.g. in a multi-hour time-lapse of a sunspot nearing the solar disc’s limb; phase correlation would tend to keep the sunspot stationary, but not the limb.
+In some cases it may be undesirable, e.g. in a multi-hour time-lapse of a sunspot nearing the solar disc's limb; phase correlation would tend to keep the sunspot stationary, but not the limb.

 ----------------------------------------